 - Follow us on Pinterest >

-Tapestry is a great assessment tool because it also enables parents to upload photos and videos of their child’s experiences outside of school, which s/he can share with peers and staff at school.
+Early Excellence is a great assessment tool because it also enables parents to view photos and videos of their child’s experiences outside of school, which s/he can share with peers and staff at school.
 Having ‘Parents as Partners’ is vital in assessing each child, therefore staff encourage children and parents to share achievements outside of school.

 KS1 includes years 1 and 2.
 The transition from the Early Years curriculum to Year 1 is a key time in a child’s school career.
 We begin to prepare the children for the shift to a more structured timetable at the end of their time in Reception.
 We aim to further ease the transition by building opportunities for learning through exploration and play into the Year 1 timetable, particularly in the Autumn term.